John Mulrooney: Life and career

 In 1994 Mulrooney wrote, and starred, for two seasons in a sitcom called Midtown North which aired on Comedy Central.
 He was also one of the featured comics on Andrew Dice Clay's Valentine's Day Massacre pay-per-view special in 1994.
 Then in 1996 Mulrooney moved back to NYC to begin a career in radio.
 He co-hosted The John and Abbey show, an afternoon drive-time show which aired on 105.1 - The Buzz.
-During this time Mulrooney earned the N.Y.S.B Broadcaster's Award for Best On-Air Personality.
+During this time Mulrooney earned the N.Y.S.B.
+Broadcaster's Award for Best On-Air Personality.
 In 1998 he made the switch to morning radio and teamed up with veteran radio host, Bob Wolf.
 Wolf and Mulrooney in the Morning went on to beat The Howard Stern Show in the ratings in 2000.
 John then won Best On-Air Personality for a second time.
 After a syndication deal drew them to Cleveland, the pair split up and continued to work in radio.

 In 2007 and 2009, Mulrooney toured Israel on the Crossroads Comedy Tour, a series of benefit concerts for the Crossroads Center in Jerusalem, sponsored by Jerry Seinfeld.

 In 2008 and 2010, Mulrooney travelled to the Middle East to entertain troops as part of the - Incoming Comedy Tour.

 In 2014 Mulrooney hosted his own show on iHeartRADIO, Mulrooney in the Morning.
-He still tours the country appearing at comedy clubs, casinos and corporate functions.
+He continued to tour comedy clubs, casinos and corporate functions until his death.

+Mulrooney died suddenly at his home in Coxsackie, New York, on December 29, 2025, at the age of 67.